laohuang101/Arch-configuration/rofi-swaks/readme.md

 - Hidden file check and extract (binwalk)
 - Hex value check and edit (hexyl, cutter)
 - Music Player (Music Search plug in)
+- Simple version of autopsy (can recover deleted files, check the mbac timeline and print out all the files in the selected partion)